Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Experiments

 \textbf{Combining Noisy and Expert Data via Offline RL.} We consider an offline RL setting with mixed-expertise data for two tasks on an SO-101 robot (SO-101 is not in \datasetname), combining expert and noisy, suboptimal demos, as shown in \Cref{fig:exp:offline_rl}.
 We train policies with Implicit Q-Learning (IQL)~\citep{kostrikov2021offline} to study how dense rewards from \method\ improve learning stability and policy extraction in offline RL.

 Accurate, dense reward signals can provide informative intermediate feedback, reducing reliance on long-horizon credit assignment and enabling trajectory ``stitching'' with smaller discount factors $\gamma$, thereby reducing value function variance.
 For each of sparse reward, RoboReward, and \method{}, we sweep $\gamma \in {0.90, 0.95, 0.99}$ and report the best-performing checkpoint over 30,000 offline training steps.
-We observe that \method{}, which provides dense, temporally aligned rewards, performs best at a lower discount factor $\gamma=0.9$ and outperforms both RoboReward and sparse rewards across both tasks with a $\mathbf{2.4\times}$ success rate improvement over the best baseline in each.
-RoboReward performs similarly to sparse reward across the $\gamma$ sweep due to its categorical 1-5 rewards providing less dense guidance than \method's dense rewards.
+We observe that \method{}, which provides dense, temporally aligned rewards, performs best at a lower discount factor $\gamma=0.9$ and outperforms both baselines across both tasks with a $\mathbf{2.4\times}$ success rate improvement over the best baseline in each.
+RoboReward performs similarly to sparse rewards across the $\gamma$ sweep, as its categorical (1–5) outputs provide less dense guidance and often assign high rewards to suboptimal trajectories, leading to noisy training signals.